mosip/documentation/docs/ctk-0.0.9-release-notes.md

 The current version can be used by the device and biometric SDK vendors to test their SBIs and SDKs.

-As part of the SBI test suite, we would support verification schema and signature verification of,
+As a part of the SBI test suite, we support the verification schema and signature verification of,
 * Interfaces
     * Device discovery
     * Device info